-GENERAL GUIDANCE FOR APPLICANTS ON SHORT TERM SCIENTIFIC MISSIONS
+GENERAL GUIDANCE FOR APPLICANTS ON SHORT TERMS SCIENTIFIC MISSIONS

-Short-term scientific missions (STSM) are institutional visits that allow researchers to spend a limited period of time at an institute or laboratory within another COST country, accepted International Partner Country (IPC) / Near Neighbour Country (NNC) institution or International Organisation to foster collaboration and to perform empirical research.
-Participation of “Early Career Investigators” (ECI) in STSMs is particularly encouraged.
+Short-term scientific missions (STSM) are institutional visits that allow researchers (belonging to COST countries or Near Neighbour Countries (NNC)) to spend a limited period of time at an institute or laboratory within another COST country, International Partner Country (IPC) / institution or International Organisation to foster collaboration and to perform empirical research.
+Participation of Young Researchers and Innovators (YRI) in STSMs is particularly encouraged.
 The aim of STSM is to provide researchers with access to new research/new techniques relevant to SENSORFINT that may not be available in their own institution.
-By this means STSM can accelerate the development of SENSORFINT research, knowledge exchange and collaboration across COST countries as well as being an important component in the individual’s personal development.
+By this means STSM can accelerate the development of SENSORFINT research, knowledge exchange and collaboration across COST countries and beyond, as well as being an important component in the individual’s personal development.

-Decision by the evaluation committee: June 9th 2021
+Decision by the evaluation committee: April 10 th 2023

 Unless specifically identified, any STSM application of candidates to SENSORFINT must contribute to one or more of the following themes related to the scope of the Working Groups of the Action: